-- 59. (1) When the Convocation is to elect one or more members of Council, the registrar requests at least six weeks before the date of the election nominations from members of the Convocation by e-mail and in the media considered appropriate by the president of the convocation, or the vice-president if the president fails to do so. - (2) All nominations must be in writing and lodged with the registrar at least four weeks before the commencement of voting. - (3) Each nomination must be signed by at least five members of the Convocation and must contain a signed, written acceptance of the nomination by the nominee.
+- 59. (1) When the Convocation is to elect one or more members of Council, the registrar requests at least six weeks before the date of the election nominations from members of the Convocation by e-mail and in the media considered appropriate by the president of the convocation, or the vice-president if the president fails to do so. - (2) All nominations must be in writing and lodged with the registrar at least four weeks before the commencement of voting. - (3) Each nomination must be signed by at least five members of the Convocation and must contain a signed, written acceptance of the nomination by the nominee. - (4) If the number of persons nominated does not exceed the number to be elected for that office, the registrar must immediately declare the person or persons duly elected. - (5) An election is held if the number of persons nominated exceeds the number to be elected for that office.

-- (4) If the number of persons nominated does not exceed the number to be elected for that office, the registrar must immediately declare the person or persons duly elected. - (5) An election is held if the number of persons nominated exceeds the number to be elected for that office. - (6) The registrar gives at least 14 days' written notice of an election to members of the electoral college of the Convocation by mail or by e-mail, and sends with the notice a ballot paper listing in alphabetical order the names of candidates and at his or her discretion publishes a notice in the media, and publishes with the notice a printed ballot paper listing in alphabetical order the names of candidates.
-The registrar must where possible also use other electronic media in the election process. - (7) The registrar must provide ballot papers on request. - (8) No person may vote on more than one ballot paper at any election, and the ballot paper must be designed in such a way that it can be verified that only registered voters participate in the election. - (9) All ballot papers must be returned to the registrar to reach him or her at least one day prior to the election day. - (10) The registrar serves as electoral officer at all elections and is assisted by one or more counting officers appointed by the president of the Convocation, or if the president fails to do so, by the vice-president.
+- (6) The registrar gives at least 14 days' written notice of an election to members of the electoral college of the Convocation by mail or by e-mail, and sends with the notice a ballot paper listing in alphabetical order the names of candidates and at his or her discretion publishes a notice of the election in the media.
+The registrar must where possible also use other information and communication technologies in the election process. - (7) The registrar must provide ballot papers on request. - (8) No person may vote on more than one ballot paper at any election, and the ballot paper must be designed in such a way that it can be verified that only registered voters participate in the election. - (9) The registrar serves as electoral officer at all elections and is assisted by one or more counting officers appointed by the president of the Convocation, or if the president fails to do so, by the vice-president.